Lowry02/Computer-Vision/Report.md

 # getting the images path
 images_path = "../images_and_poses_for_project_assignment/"
 images_path = [os.path.join(images_path, imagename) for imagename in os.listdir(images_path) if imagename.endswith(".png")]

 ```

-After that we can recall the functions shown upon for all the images provided:
+After that we can recall the functions shown upon for all the images provided.
-First we compute the homographies
+First we compute the homographies:

 ```python

 V = []
 all_H = []  # saving the homographies for each image